and to share information about how you use our site with our social media, advertising and analytics partners.

 Visit Wicklow - Avoca

-The Devilʼs Glen Wood near Ashford, Co Wicklow is (or at least was when I was there) home of the aptly named Sculpture in Woodland
+The Devilʼs Glen Wood near Ashford, Co Wicklow was, at the time of my visit, home of the aptly named Sculpture in Woodland

 which featured over 16 contemporary sculptures by Irish and international artists.